Are you planning a trip to Calgary in winter and are not sure how to keep yourself occupied?

 Where to Stay in Calgary

-There are two neighborhoods where we normally stay in Calgary and this is what we would recommend to you as well.
-They are, of course, the downtown area and near the Calgary Airport.
+There are two neighborhoods where we normally stay in Calgary and recommend to you as well.

-Staying in the downtown area means tons of restaurants, cafes, and sightseeing sites are within walking distance.
+Staying in the downtown area means tons of restaurants, cafes, and sightseeing areas are within walking distance.
 You can choose from mid to luxury hotels.

-Most properties will be highrise buildings with amazing views from suites.
-Parking and breakfast won’t be included in your nightly rates.
+Most properties will be high-rise buildings with amazing views from suites.

 Here are our top picks for Calgary hotels for your trip: